OpenKH/OpenKh/docs/mom/index.md

 ## Notes

-This documentation is based on the pre-release demo version of the software.
+This documentation is based on the Nintendo Switch digital release version and on the pre-release demo version of the software.
 Sweeping changes ***will*** occur in the full release such as the addition of Boss Battles.

 This documentation is ***also*** based on the "World" Nintendo Switch version of the software.
 There are likely minor changes on Xbox One, PS4, as well as the "Japan" and "Asia" regions.